vuolter/VVVVIDepc/README.md

 Script Settings
 ---------------

-Values of name of keys to use as hotkeys (Strings):
+Values of key names to use as hotkeys (Strings):

     var PAUSE_KEY = "Space";
     var REW_KEY = "ArrowLeft";